Scrum, Waterfall, Lean, Prince2, DevOps: what do they all have in common?

-However, here, we are going to consider a second perspective: that building software is all about managing risk, and that these methodologies are acknowledgements of this fact, and they differ because they have different ideas about which are the most important risks to manage.
+However, here, we are going to consider a second perspective: that building software is all about managing risk and that these methodologies are acknowledgements of this fact.
+They differ because they have different ideas about which are the most important risks to manage.

 Hopefully, after reading through some of the articles here, you’ll come away with:

 - An appreciation of how risk underpins everything we do as developers, whether we want it to or not.

 - A framework for evaluating software methodologies and choosing the right one for the task-at-hand.